-Pain in the back, legs, and neck is often treated with spine surgery, and many different forms of spine surgery use hardware – man made objects, like screws, rods, cages, and more – to help support the spine, improve recovery, replace or augment discs and vertebrae, and otherwise assist in long term pain reduction.
+Pain in the back, legs, and neck are often treated with spine surgery, and many different forms of spine surgery use hardware – man-made objects, like screws, rods, cages, and more – to help support the spine, improve recovery, replace or augment discs and vertebrae, and otherwise assist in long term pain reduction.

 Although this hardware has been thoroughly researched, and developed by some of the world’s leading scientists, it is still man-made, and like most manmade items, there is always a risk that the hardware could fail or break.
 If that happens, it can cause you to experience mild, medium, and sometimes even chronic pain.

 Many different types of hardware are used in spine surgery, and thus there are many different scenarios for hardware failure.
 These include:

 - Failed Pedicle Screws